NOTE: We use eBay to provide references to live prices of comic books. Clicking a text link or image marked ‘Check live prices’ will take you to eBay.

 Green Lantern comic's fortunes held strong through World War II, but after the war, superhero comics began to decline in general.

-The same situation applies to Green Lantern's last Golden Age appearance, in 1951's All-American Comics #57, also the final Golden Age JSA appearance.
+Green Lantern's last Golden Age appearance, in 1951's All-American Comics #57, also the final Golden Age JSA appearance.

 But the story of Hal Jordan, who would be GL's alter ego through the Silver Age into the Bronze, is best told another time.